Restaurant Performance Index rose 0.2% in May

-The National Restaurant Association’s Restaurant Performance Index (RPI) registered a moderate decline in March, after rising to a 13-month high in February.
-The RPI – a monthly composite index that tracks the health of the U.S. restaurant industry – stood at 100.0 in March, down 0.9% from a level of 100.9 in February.
+The National Restaurant Association’s Restaurant Performance Index (RPI) registered a modest gain in May, but continued to reflect challenging business conditions.
+The RPI – a monthly index that tracks the health of the U.S. restaurant industry – stood at 100.1 in May, up 0.2% from April and the first time in three months that the RPI rose above 100 into expansion territory.

-The Current Situation Index, which measures current trends in four industry indicators, stood at 99.4 in March – down 1.4% from a level of 100.8 in February.
-March represented the 8th time in the last nine months that the current situation component stood below 100 in contraction territory.
+The Current Situation Index, which measures current trends in four industry indicators, stood at 99.7 in May – up 0.2% from a level of 99.5 in April.
+Despite rising for the second consecutive month, May represented the 10th time in the last 11 months that the current situation component stood below 100 in contraction territory.

 RPI Methodology